sikandar911/Crypto_react_app/README.md

 # Crypto_react_app
-this is a crypto dashboard using React JS.
+This is a simple crypto dashboard by React JS.